xuraylei/xuraylei.github.io/index.md

 ---

-## Biography & Impact
+## About me

-I am a **Principal Machine Learning Engineer and Security Researcher** with over a decade of experience spanning cybersecurity, machine learning systems, network security, and cloud-native infrastructure.
+I am a **Principal Machine Learning Engineer and Security Researcher** with over a decade of dual-domain expertise bridging the gap between high-throughput data science and line-rate system defense.
+Currently, I lead core research and productization initiatives at **Palo Alto Networks (PANW)**.

-Currently, I lead critical research and production initiatives at **Palo Alto Networks**, where I specialize in architecture and deploying enterprise-scale malicious traffic detection, encrypted command-and-control (C2) analysis, and eBPF-driven telemetry analytics.
-My work bridges the gap between high-throughput data science workflows and robust kernel-space defense mechanisms, translating cutting-edge AI paradigms into full-scale production products.
+My work focuses on architecting and deploying enterprise-scale intelligent security systems.
+Specifically, I specialize in **machine learning-based network threat detection and response**.
+By injecting advanced machine learning paradigms straight into low-latency infrastructure, my team and I translate complex theoretical AI into battle-tested production engines capable of defending modern cloud-native environments. **Driven by these industrial defense challenges, my engineering and research initiatives at Palo Alto Networks have yielded 10+ filed/issued U.S. patents.**

-I obtained my **Ph.D. in Computer Science and Engineering** from **Texas A&M University** under the supervision of Dr. Guofei Gu.
-My research on programmable security framework, SDN/NFV vulnerabilities, and automated synthesis has led to **10+ filed/issued U.S. patents** and publications in premier security venues, including **USENIX Security, NDSS, ACM CCS, IEEE TIFS, and IEEE/ACM TON**.
+I earned my **Ph.D. in Computer Science and Engineering** from **Texas A&M University** under the mentorship of Dr. Guofei Gu.
+My foundational academic research focused on programmable security frameworks, SDN/NFV zero-trust architecture, and automated threat synthesis, resulting in numerous publications in premier security venues, including *USENIX Security, NDSS, ACM CCS, IEEE TIFS, and IEEE/ACM TON*.

 ---